litianqi/LL3D/README.md

 After years of C++ development, I'm tired of normal 'good' C++ style and think Golang/Pythonic style is what I love and what I wanna transform C++ to.

 Besides a DirectX-only/platform-dependent engine is not a competitive one, good engine should create a layor beyond platform-dependent graphics API.
-This engine is just a DirectX study project, so it's time to end as I have learnt all DirectX APIs.
+This engine is and always is a DirectX study project, so it's time to end as I have learnt all DirectX APIs.

 ## Features

 - Component based architecture.
 - Graphics
-  - Camera
+  - camera
-  - Light (Ambient, Directional, Point and Spot)
+  - light (ambient, directional, point and spot)
-  - Load and display model from many file types.
+  - 20+ model file types (powered by assimp)
-  - Mirror, fog, shadow...
+  - mirror, fog, shadow...
-  - Bounding box
+  - bounding box
+  - picking
-  - Picking
+  - skybox
-  - Skybox
+  - particle system
   - ...
 - Input
 - Math